norrisaftcc/norrisaftcc.github.io/dr_norris/mementoshare.md

 Interactive Wireframe Demo (WIP): https://claude.site/artifacts/e83e03a8-86cb-4de1-b2bb-c4cd3b552e72

-# What is MementoShare?
+# The Problem
 No one should have to bury a family member.
-But they do.
+But they will have to someday.

 No one should have to make a memorial web page for a recently deceased family member.
-So they won't.
+So someday ... maybe nobody will have to.

+We had VHS interviews of my grandmother -- fascinating stories from the Great Depression.
+Irreplaceable.
+The tapes no longer work, or are lost.

+# The Solution

 With MementoShare, moments become memories.
 It's social media for the family -- a share site where they can add pictures and funny stories, add sticker comments, and track their family tree.